mebusy/notes/dev_notes/AI_CS188_AdversarialSearch.md

 In the case of single-agent , I get to pick any outcome I like.
 In this  actual search case , showed as the pic , we should make that value-8 outcome happen.

 For terminal state the value is known.
-What about the other ones?
+What about the other ones? for example, the previous state of the state with value 8.

 well in this state I have a choice I can get 8 or I can get whatever is down below the left path (4-n-6).
 So I can write the value of the state is defined to be the maximum over the values of its children.